 Originally developed by the NSA beginning in 2008, Accumulo is now an open source software project hosted by the Apache Foundation and natively integrates with Apache Hadoop.
 Accumulo is a low latency, non-relational database and uses Hadoop as its file system for storage.

 Apache Accumulo has three unique technical advantages over other comparable non-relational or NoSQL database solutions:

 - Security: Fine-grained security controls allow organizations to control data at the cell-level without degrading performance.

 - Performance: Accumulo is proven to operate and perform at massive scale (i.e., tens of petabytes of data) with low administrative overhead.
-Accumulo also features very fast reads and writes (100,000s per second per node) to support interactive queries and high throughput.
+Accumulo also features very fast reads and writes (10,000s operations per second per node) to support interactive queries and high throughput.

 - Flexibility: Accumulo can easily handle multi-structured and sparse datasets without extensive data modeling.

 Sqrrl Enterprise builds on these advantages and offers a number of additional features that make Accumulo easier-to-use, more powerful in terms of search and query capabilities, and even more secure.

 - Ease-of-Use: Accumulo is a complex distributed database that can be complicated to setup and maintain.
 Sqrrl simplifies the use of Accumulo with installation tools, data loading tools, and world-class support from the creators of Accumulo.

 - Search and Query: Accumulo natively has a very low-level API that can be difficult to use for powering interactive apps.
 Sqrrl improves this API by adding richer search and query capabilities, including full-text keyword search, document search (i.e., JSON document support), a SQL-like queries, and graph search.